sse-secure-systems/connaisseur/docs/validators/notaryv1.md

 ### Using Azure Container Registry

-Using Azure Container Registry (ACR) must be specified in the [validator configuration](./notaryv1.md#configuration-options) by setting `isAcr` to `true`.

-Moreover, you need to provide credentials of an Azure Identity having at least `read` access to the ACR (and, thus, to the associated Notary instance).
+You need to provide credentials of an Azure Identity having at least `read` access to the ACR (and, thus, to the associated Notary instance).
 Assuming you have the `az cli` installed you can create a Service Principal for this by running:

 ```bash
 # Retrieve the ID of your registry